timrijckaert/goplay-service/DEVELOPMENT.md

 Install the [Kotest Plugin](https://kotest.io/docs/intellij/intellij-plugin.html) if you want to be able to run tests from IDEA.

 ## Sample and Tests
-To run the `:sample` module or end 2 end tests you will need to add your credentials to the `local.properties`
+To run the `:sample` module or end 2 end tests you will need to add your credentials to the `local.properties` or `gradle.properties`.

 ```properties
 goplay.username=
 goplay.password=
 ```

+Or you can set the as system variables as well.

 Afterwards you can run tests like normal.
 Use the Kotest plugin from within IDEA or from CLI